 activism, leadership and cultural issues

-Mounted Patrol - Horse riding to gain certification with the Colorado Mounted Patrol.
-Multiple training sessions focus on familiarizing the horses with different sights sounds and obstacles they may encounter when in crowds.
+Mounted Patrol - Horse riding to gain certification with the Arapahoe County Mounted Patrol.
+Multiple training sessions focus on familiarizing the horses with different sights sounds and obstacles they may encounter when in crowds

 Gen7/Navajo Nation Trip Gen7 Youth Poem

 The world we live in exchanges time for money.
 Every second is a heartbeat; an inhale; an exhale.
 If you could afford just a moment of your life- would you?

 As I walk this road of my ancestors I stop and listen.
 As I look for a familiar sound in an unfamiliar place,straying away from resistance and fear of the unknown, I hear every step I make and am reminded of my substance and existence.

 The bushes sway, breathe with me.
 As I walk by they greet me with every rustle in the wind.